-So what exactly is acupuncture and how will it help my cat?
+What is acupuncture, and how will it help my cat?

 Acupuncture, as defined by the Chi Institute, is the stimulation of a specific point on the body with a specific method, which results in a therapeutic homeostatic effect.
 These specific points on the body are called acupoints.
 Chinese medicine dictates that humans have 361 acupoints and animals have 173.
-Research has indicated that stimulation of these specific points releases beta-endorphin, serotonin, and other neurotransmitters, which can provide pain relief.
-Acupuncture has also shown to benefit pets with musculoskeletal problems, neurological disorders, gastrointestinal disorders and even behavioral problems.
+Research has indicated that stimulation of these specific points releases beta-endorphin, serotonin, and other neurotransmitters, which can relieve pain.
+Acupuncture also benefits pets with musculoskeletal, neurological, gastrointestinal, and even behavioral problems.

 Please feel free to give us a call for more information and to see if acupuncture might be right for your furry friend.
 For your first acupuncture visit, Dr. Barron will schedule a consult to talk to you about the benefits and if it’s the right choice for your cat.